hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 **Figure 15:** Time Zone Calibrated

-### Step 2: Configure Bridged Adapter Network for VirtualBox
+### Step 2: Configure Bridged Adapter Network

-VirtualBox will be shown as an example in the tutorial flow, but if you are a VMware user, the settings will be similar.
+To configure the virtual machine network, it depends on if you are using VirtualBox or VMware.
+If you are using VirtualBox, then you will need to perform some steps to generate a unique IP address that can appear on the network.
+However, for VMware users, this feature is enabled by default.

+### VirtualBox User

 Open VirtualBox Manager.
 If your Guest VM is running, it will need to be stopped.

 1\.
 Click the Settings gear.